Midterm 2, Fall 2024: Netflix and Bills¶

 Inputs:

-: a Pandas DataFrame.
-It contains the results from exercise 5.show_scores_df
+• normalized_growths_df: a Pandas DataFrame.
+It contains the results from exercise 5.

 Requirements/steps:

-so that each show is represented as its own column.
+1. To obtain the independent variables, you will need to pivot the show_scores_df so that each show is represented as its own column.
 The index should reflect the dates.
-The values should be set to the show's score.model_matrix
+The values should be set to the show's score.

 Example.
 A correct implementation should produce, for the demo, the following output.
 Run the cell below to view it.